feathersjs/docs/databases/extending.md

 app.listen(3030);
 ```

-Another important hook that you will probably use eventually is limiting the query for the current user (which is set in `params.user` by the [authentication](authentication/readme.html)):
+Another important hook that you will probably use eventually is limiting the query for the current user (which is set in `params.user` by [authentication](../authentication/readme.html)):

 ```js
 app.service('todos').before({